alfreddagenais/emoji-code-review-browser-extension/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or suggestions about the Privacy Policy, do not hesitate to contact us at https://github.com/alfreddagenais/emoji-code-review-browser-extension/issues/new/choose.
+If you have any questions or suggestions about the Privacy Policy, do not hesitate to contact us and [submit an issue](https://github.com/alfreddagenais/emoji-code-review-browser-extension/issues/new/choose).